dgtlntv/petname-generator-figma/README.md

 This is esentially a React app.
 Both plugins share most of their code.
 They just need different plugin Typescript files which are located under `./src/plugin/` and different manifest files located under `./plugin-manifests`.
 The vite config contains different build modes for the HTML and Javascript for both Figma and Penpot.
 Executing `npm run build` runs all of them.

+The contents of the public folder are required by the Penpot plugin.